y1lichen/Expander/README.md

 - [x] notification for toggling
 - [x] optional expand-key for passive mode

+#### Long Snippet with format
+Expander will read the text files in specific directory and paste it.
 ---
 ### Dependencies
 - [DSFQuickActionBar](https://github.com/dagronf/DSFQuickActionBar)
 ### More

 #### [some swift tricks used in this project](./swift-tricks.md)